Finding out I had ADHD changed my life

 Getting that diagnosis, taking medication, and learning more about it has been life changing.

-▶I stay mostly caught up on my paperwork now.
+▶I stay mostly caught up on my to do list and paperwork now.

 ▶ I can have a conversation where I don’t drift off and have to develop creative strategies to figure out what we’re talking about without the other person realizing that I wasn’t paying attention.